 Minimally invasive options to restore blood flow, including the following:

 - Angioplasty, a minimally invasive procedure to increase blood flow to the legs

 - Ocelot System, a guided catheter with a camera and drill at the tip that allows doctors to restore blood flow to leg arteries

 - Referral to a rehabilitation program for supervised exercise

 Why choose Rush for peripheral vascular disease care

-- Rush is the first Chicago hospital to use a lumivascular technique combining imaging and therapy on a single device to unblock clogged arteries.
+- Rush was the first Chicago hospital to use a lumivascular technique combining imaging and therapy on a single device to unblock clogged arteries.
 This outpatient procedure uses a dime-sized incision and can provide an alternative to bypass surgery.

-- The interventional platform in Rush's new hospital has state-of-the-art procedure rooms that allow for a collaborative treatment approach for a wide range of conditions, including peripheral vascular disease.
+- The interventional platform in Rush's hospital has state-of-the-art procedure rooms that allow for a collaborative treatment approach for a wide range of conditions, including peripheral vascular disease.

 - Specialists at Rush are leaders in research on peripheral vascular disease, so they are able to offer patients many new treatments before they are widely available.